AXuaner/MetaLSTM/README.md

 pip install git+https://github.com/AXuaner/MetaLSTM/hydroDL
 ```

-_Note:_
-If you want to run our examples directly, please download the [example folder](https://github.com/AXuaner/MetaLSTM/hydroDL)

-There exists a small compatibility issue with our code when using the latest pyTorch version.
-Feel free to contact us if you find any issues or code bugs that you cannot resolve.

 Please download both forcing, observation data `CAMELS time series meteorology, observed flow, meta data (.zip)` and basin attributes `CAMELS Attributes (.zip)`.